CouncilofLorien/counciloflorien.github.io/docs/cards/L/lordly-presence.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Diplomat only._ +5 to an influence check against a faction.
 If the influence check is successful, draw a card. <br>_"He raised his staff.
-There was a roll of thunder...the whole hall became suddenly dark as night...Only Gandalf could be seen, standing white and tall before the blackened hearth."_ ***---&NoBreak;LotRIII***
+There was a roll of thunder...the whole hall became suddenly dark as night...Only Gandalf could be seen, standing white and tall before the blackened hearth."_ ***---&#65279;LotRIII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>